David George (cyclist)

-David George (born 23 February 1976 in Cape Town) is a South African cyclist.
+David Harold George (born 23 February 1976 in Cape Town) is a South African cyclist.
 He cycled on the USPS team 1999-2000, and later for Barloworld.
 In 2003 he won the South African National Road Race Championships.
 He also competed at the 1996 Summer Olympics, the 2000 Summer Olympics and the 2008 Summer Olympics.

 Doping

 In 2012, he tested positive for the blood boosting drug EPO by the South African Institute for Drug-Free Sport after biological passport anomalies were detected, and admitted his use of EPO.
 He was later given a two-year ban for his offence and lost his victory in the Cape Pioneer Trek mountain bike race.